Sayna-Y/Toronto_Bikeshare/README.md

 ## Source Data
 For my analysis, I used the following datasets:
-1. Bike Share Toronto Ridership Data, which is published by the City of Toronto.
-This dataset includes anonymized historical ridership data from January 2019 to December 2023.
+1. Bike Share Toronto Ridership Data: This dataset includes anonymized historical ridership data from January 2019 to December 2023.
 The dataset is available from the City of Toronto Open Data Portal, which can be accessed here : https://open.toronto.ca/dataset/bike-share-toronto-ridership-data/
 2. Toronto Bikeways Data: The Toronto Bikeways Dataset provides detailed information on the city's cycling network, including shared and dedicated routes such as cycle tracks, bicycle lanes, neighborhood routes, multi-use trails, and signed cycling routes.
 The dataset is available from the City of Toronto's Open Data Portal, which can be accessed here: https://open.toronto.ca/dataset/bikeways/
 3. Station Level Data: For station-level analysis and understanding e-bike distribution, I utilized datasets available from the City of Toronto Open Data Portal, accessible via GBFS (General Bikeshare Feed Specification) JSON feeds.
 This dataset can be accessed here: https://open.toronto.ca/dataset/bike-share-toronto/
 4. TTC Subway Shapefiles: To visualize bike stations in relation to public transit infrastructure, I utilized the TTC Subway Shapefiles, accessible from the City of Toronto Open Data Portal: https://open.toronto.ca/dataset/ttc-subway-shapefiles/